 GSS uses a secure online tax compliance software ("Windstar") to capture the information required to determine the actual tax status of an international person.
 All international persons who are not US Residents (see definitions above) and who are receiving payments from Vanderbilt University are required to have a Windstar record.
 Therefore, a Windstar record is required even if an intenational employee, student, scholar or visitor meets the definition of a "Resident Aliens for Tax Purposes."

 Obtaining access to Windstar is quick and easy.

 - International Employee or Student or Scholar Receiving Payment From Vanderbilt: Simply, complete the "Windstar & Placeholder Number" online request form and hit "submit."
-VISIT will send an e-mail with the Windstar access information.
-The e-mail will come from the Windstar vendor and will have the subject line "Payments from Vanderbilt University."
+ITO will send an e-mail with the Windstar access information.
+The e-mail subject line will be Vanderbilt University Tax Data Request - NRA Tax Analysis.